 Some individuals will value conformity more highly than the ideal of altruistic love.
 These individuals are flawed because of internal fear.
 This fear feeds thoughts that they are not worthy of love, and drives them to seek security by other means.

-With conformity being flawed, there exists maladapted, flawed, and dysfunctional ideas.
+Conformity leads to the existence of maladapted, flawed, and dysfunctional ideas.
 However, those who live with fear prefer conformity.
 They fear being vulnerable.
 Open discussion on topics that could reveal their fears are made socially restricted.
 Conformity does not allow controversial topics to be discussed in a constructive way.
 In a conformist environment, more value is placed on upholding social graces, maintaining the peace, political correctness, and overall positive appearances.

 Conformists are not egalitarian, but instead look for their place in a social hierarchy.
 The establishment represents a higher status entity than themselves in their construct of hierarchy.
 Hierarchy provides a feeling of safety and stability for conformists.
 They therefore have an inherent need to trust the establishment.
 Conformists prefer to avoid making decisions for themselves, and would rather have a higher status person, or the establishment make decisions for them.
 Conformists would demonize whistleblowers.
 They are the ones that would support Hitler because they like the feeling of security so much that they will ignore atrocity.